OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 Sections typically represent vectors of ports or banks, all of the same type.
 The values *num\_ports* and *num\_banks* within a section cause gen\_ofs\_plat\_if to name vectors as *ports* or *banks*.

-All properties in a platform's .ini file are exported as preprocessor macros in the generated PIM in:
+All properties in a platform's .ini file are exported as preprocessor macros in the generated PIM.
+In out-of-tree partial reconfiguration (PR) build environments, macros are in:

 ```
 $OPAE_PLATFORM_ROOT/hw/lib/build/platform/ofs_plat_if/rtl/ofs_plat_if_top_config.vh
 ```

+Within the FIM build itself, a file of the same name is stored and loaded from the build tree.
 The naming convention is a straight mapping of sections and properties to macros, e.g.:

 ```SystemVerilog
 `define OFS_PLAT_PARAM_LOCAL_MEM_NUM_BANKS 2